 Make them: Check out this post listing many sites on how to make cloth diapers.
 Diaperkit.com is the one I would start with first.
 She has a sale box on the homepage that includes kits and patterns.

-Buy used: Once you’ve narrowed down a system or even some brands that you’d like to try go to a site like www.diaperswappers.com, www.swapmama.com or www.hyenacart.com/spotscorner to find second hand items.
+Buy used: Once you’ve narrowed down a system or even some brands that you’d like to try.
+You can find many buy/sell/trade groups on Facebook by doing a search based on brand.
 If you’re grossed out by the thought of used cloth diapers you can always wash them in some bleach when you receive them.
 If you have friends that cloth diaper ask them if they have a couple you could borrow to try out.
-I’ve seen many great deals on Craigslist as well.

 Start small: The ideal number of cloth diapers to have on hand is a minimum of 12.
 However, you can easily get by with a lot less especially if your child is a year or older.
 When we began cloth diapering, at one point I was using 4 Happy Heiny’s for 90% of my stash.
 I had few prefolds and prowraps that I could use in a pinch but I preferred to use the HH.
 Needless to say, I did laundry 2x a day :)

-For birthdays, Christmas and anniversary ask for money to purchase diaper packages from sites like Cloth Diaper Superstore, Banana Peels Diapers, Kelly’s Closet or Great Lakes Diaper Company.
+For birthdays, Christmas and anniversary ask for money to purchase diaper packages from sites like Sweetbottoms Baby or Little For Now.
 And don’t forget about tax returns and garage sales.
 Of course, I wouldn’t recommend you purchase a package of cloth diapers that you’ve never tried first.

 Enter every cloth diaper giveaway you can find.
 And trust me there are plenty.
-Check out Emi @ The Cloth Diaper Report or Kelly @ The Cloth Diaper Whisperer to find many opportunities for winning cloth diapers.
+We have lots here ;)

-Finally, Kelly’s Closet has a page called “Diaper Value“.
-This page contains many cloth diaper choices all under $15.
-Check out the sales page on each of the listed sites.
+Check out the sales page on each retailers site.
 Sometimes cloth diaper makers discontinue a style and you can get the old one for really cheap.